Jagadish0716/Docker/README.md

 # Docker
-this repo will be used to learn and work o docker tool
+this repo will be used to learn and work on docker.

 ### What is Docker ?